patrickberry1/SimpleTimerApp/README.md

 ### TODO:

-Tidy everything up and make it all look nice.
+1. Tidy everything up and make it all look nice
-Implement Reps for timer steps.
+2. Implement Reps for timer steps
-Add settings to allow changing beep tone and things like that.
+3. Add settings to allow changing beep tone and things like that
-Add edit timer functionality.
+4. Add edit timer functionality